EyasuTeshome/shifttracker/interview-prep/create-the-first-versioon-of-your-resume-v2.md

 Now go to your Student Dashboard and submit your exercise.

 **Check periodically the activity status in your Dashboard to find out if the reviewer approves your submission or requests changes.**

+Remember that you have **up to 5 reviews** per professional project.

 ## Additional materials